jidongbsu/cs333/labs/tcphijack/README.md

 ### Requirements

 In this lab, we will hijack a telnet session (between the victim client and the victim server) and inject a malicious command.
+In particular, the attacker wants to see the content of a secret file (stored on the server).
+At the end of this lab, if the attack is successful, the content of this secret file will be displayed in the attacker's terminal window.

 ### Setup